Last updated on June 7th, 2018

 The first step would be to clean your bike.
 Yup.
 Don’t kid yourself.
 Your bike needed a cleaning anyway so why would you just clean the chain?
 Plus, regular automotive soap is all you should need to remove superficial road grime and grit from the chain.
 This is how I do routine washing.
 I’ve got another guide where I show how to do a full motorcycle detailing.

 Anyway, the interval at which the chain should be serviced more or less matches how frequently most people wash their bike.
 That’s why I’d recommend doing both together.
 Furthermore, you should lubricate your chain anytime it gets soaking wet.
 Applying a decisive stream of water will do great to remove any dirt, grit or mud on the chain.

 Rinse off the bike and let it soak in soap suds

 That said, lets rinse off the bike.
 I used a portable electric pressure washer.Take notice of the wide water pattern which does not focus water on any one point.
 While bikes are “water-resistant/waterproof”, I’d really avoid using any sort of concentrated high pressure turbo nozzle on them since it can lead to issues.
 Especially on the chain.
 The fanned out water nozzle used here shouldn’t harm it.
 In case you’re wondering, I’m using an 6-in-1 quick connect nozzle and an adjustable pressure regulator to make the water stream softer.

-Note: Do not use a high-pressure washer directly pointed at the chain
+Let me reiterate – Don’t point a high-pressure washer directly at the chain

 At least not at its highest pressure, and not carelessly.
 If you do, the jet stream should be strong, but not so much that it would hurt your hand if you were to point at it (don’t do that).
 Use a pressure regulator if needed.
 The only thing worse than not lubing the chain is getting water past the o-rings.